SilverLinings89/Waveguide/Progress.md

 - There are discontinuities at every boundary interface.
 Both of these errors are important and they might influence eachother.
 I am really stuck at the moment so I will see if the problem is in the distribution of dofs.
 To figure this out, I will write output that will print the dof indices of every dof.
 Then I will run this with a mini example consisting of only one cell inner and one cell layer for PML.
+I found an error in the distribution of dof numbers which is fixed now.
+This fixed the issue.
+The computation is now correct again.